< prev index next > README.md

 or either of these files:

-! # Welcome to the Leyden Prototype Repository!
+! # Welcome to the Leyden Prototype Repository

 +

-+ The purpose of the Leyden repository is to prototype improvements to the
++ The purpose of the Leyden repository is to prototype improvements to

 + [Project Leyden](https://openjdk.org/projects/leyden).
 We solicit feedback from

-+ the Java community, with the hope that some of these improvements can be eventually
++ the Java community, with the hope that some of these improvements can eventually be

-+ incoporated in future JDK releases.
++ incorporated into future JDK releases.

 +